 CHANGE IN THE NATURE OF BUSINESS IF ANY:

 There was no change in the nature of business of the Company or any of its subsidiariesduring the year.

-During the year under review there were no material change and commitment affecting thefinancial position of the Company.
+During the year under review there were no material changes and commitments affectingthe financial position of the Company.

 The Board met 5 times during the financial year the details of which are given in theCorporate Governance Report that forms part of this Annual Report.
 The intervening gapbetween any two meetings was within the period prescribed by the Companies Act 2013.